K-c-17/Data-Structures-and-Algorithms/DSA Notes/ReadMe.md

 ## DSA for data engineers:
-0. Check the bookmarks on chrome in dsa folder
+1. Check the bookmarks on chrome in dsa folder
-1. Leetcode medium
+2. Leetcode medium
-2. In Linked List, Single linekd list is very important
+3. In Linked List, Single linked list is very important
-3. In Tree, BST is very important
+4. In Tree, BST is very important
-4. Graph is the least priority.
+5. Graph is the least priority.
 Never comes in data engineering interviews
-5. In Algorithms, Searching is very important.
+6. In Algorithms, Searching is very important.
 Liner and Binary search is very important.
-6. In Algo, Sorting is very important.
+7. In Algo, Sorting is very important.
 Hashing is also very important.

     Please check out this [Dashboard](https://whimsical.com/dsa-for-data-engineers-W9dF8SC72c4dfAuCwL5jFV) that summarizes all the requirements